 Passivhaus is a process to help deliver better buildings.
 Certified buildings are:

-- Ready for a Zero Carbon future with the lowest energy consumption possible.
+- Ready for a Net Zero carbon future with the lowest energy consumption possible.

 - Quality assured, achieving the performance claimed in the design.